-It was in the 1800s that gold was found in Coloma, California by James W. Marshall which turned the area into a bustling opportunity for many.
-Finding gold led to the largest mass movement of people in the West and sparked a growth that kept going for decades.
+It was in the 1800s that gold was found in Coloma, California, by James W. Marshall, which turned the area into a bustling opportunity for many.
+Finding gold led to the largest mass movement of people in the West and sparked growth that kept going for decades.

 While you are visiting the historic site, you can also see about striking it rich as you pan for gold in the American River and then enjoy a nice afternoon lunch at one of the restaurants the charming town has made available to visitors.